Arijitttt/Arijitttt/README.md

     }

     professional_advice = {
         'happy': "Awesome!
-Just remember, with great happiness comes great responsibility.
-So, maybe hold off on that third dance party and tackle your to-do list first.", 'neutral': "You're in the middle of the road, my friend.
-Keep it steady—don’t go off-roading into Procrastination Town or Overwork City!", 'sad': "Feeling down?
-Take a quick break, watch a funny cat video, and return with the strength of a thousand coffee cups!"
+Just pause that third dance party and tackle your to-do list first.", 'neutral': "You're in the middle, my friend.
+Keep it steady—avoid Procrastination Town or Overwork City!", 'sad': "Feeling down?
+Take a break, watch a funny cat video, and come back strong!"
     }

     if mood not in fun_emojis: